Martin Beddoe

 Martin William Denton Beddoe (born 7 July 1955) is a British judge known for having presided over many high-profile criminal cases.
 He is a former Crown Court Recorder, member of the Parole Board of England and Wales and a tutor judge of the Judicial College.
-In March 2013 he was one of the judges appointed to hear an inquest into the death of Olaseni Lewis.
+In March 2013, he was one of the judges appointed to hear an inquest into the death of Olaseni Lewis.

 Early life

 Beddoe came from a military family.
 He was born in Abyad, Egypt, where his father, World War II veteran Lieutenant Colonel Arthur Beddoe was serving at the time of his birth.
-His father had a very distinguished military career and before his posting to Egypt was an infantry battalion commanding officer in Welsh Regiment during the Second World War.
+His father had a very distinguished military career, and before his posting to Egypt, he was an infantry battalion commanding officer in the Welsh Regiment during the Second World War.
 Judge Beddoe takes pride in his Welsh heritage.

 Career at the Bar

 Beddoe was educated at Tonbridge School and Peterhouse, Cambridge.
 He was called to the bar as a member of Gray's Inn in 1979 and thereafter practised as a barrister at 36 Bedford Row chambers where he practised from 1980 specialising in prosecution work, including prosecution of several cases of fraud, tax evasion, organised crime and murder, until 2005, when he was appointed Standing Counsel to the Revenue and Customs Prosecutions Office.
 He served in that capacity until December 2007, when he was appointed circuit judge.